CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 {% include feature/image.html img="download-metadata.gif" alt="User downloading the Google Sheet as a CSV file" border=true width="80%" %}

 - Locate the file on your computer (probably in the Downloads folder).

+{:.alert .alert-red}
+**PLEASE NOTE:** Your metadata must be in UTF-8 encoding. **Microsoft Excel cannot correctly export a CSV** for use with CollectionBuilder.
+Make sure to not open the CSV file to avoid issues with Excel scrambling your UTF-8 encoding.

-Without opening the file, rename it using all lowercase letters, no spaces, and no special characters (Ex: **psychiana-demo.csv**)
+- **Without opening the CSV file**, rename it using all lowercase letters, no spaces, and no special characters (Ex: **psychiana-demo.csv**)

 ## 4. Upload your metadata file.